SDGClassification/benchmark/README.md

 The SDG Classification Benchmark is an open and public benchmarking dataset for evaluating and comparing SDG classification models.
 It consists of text snippets (2 - 3 sentences), which have been carefully labeled and verified by a team of human experts.

-**Note**: The benchmarking dataset currently covers SDGs 1 - 15.
-We will be expanding the benchmarking dataset to other SDGs in the coming weeks.

 ## Table of Contents<!-- omit from toc -->

 - [The dataset](#the-dataset)